 Top B2B teams now build their GTM motion around predictive sales AI.
 They're navigating constant volatility, tighter budgets, faster market shifts, and data floods while leaders face pressure to hit numbers, plan accurately, and grow consistently without perfect information.
 Predictive sales AI has become the edge that separates teams that scale from teams that struggle.

-Early ZoomInfo Copilot customers using our AI-powered sales assistant uncovered new opportunities at existing accounts and saved hours weekly by letting AI surface the signals that matter most.
+Early ZoomInfo Copilot customers using the AI-powered sales assistant uncovered new opportunities at existing accounts and saved hours weekly by letting AI surface the signals that matter most.
 Here's what this looks like in practice:

 Prioritizing High-Intent Leads

-Old-school lead scoring relies on static rules and assumptions, while predictive lead scoring uses machine learning to adapt in real time based on which signals actually lead to conversion.
+Predictive lead scoring uses machine learning to adapt in real time based on which signals actually correlate with conversion in your specific market.
 It evolves with buyer behavior, not marketer opinions.
+Predictive models identify which leads show buying readiness based on multiple signal types:

 Identifying At-Risk Deals and Accounts